Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.

 Can cellulitis spread?

-Yes, cellulitis can spread rapidly depending on the type of bacteria causing it.
+Yes, cellulitis can spread rapidly within the soft tissues under the skin depending on factors such as the type of bacteria causing it and the person's immune system.

 Drugs Mentioned In This Article